-Aki Thomas enters his third year as head coach of the UMBC men’s basketball program, earning the permanent title on the eve of the 2013 America East Tournament.
+Aki Thomas enters his fourth year as head coach of the UMBC men’s basketball program, earning the permanent title on the eve of the 2013 America East Tournament.
 Thomas served as acting head coach since Oct.
 10, 2012 after five previous seasons as a Retrievers’ assistant coach.

 The Retrievers also did a much better job of protecting its home court in 2013-14, posting an 8-5 record at home.
 Defensively, UMBC led the America East Conference in steals and fell just 12 steals short of setting a new single-season school record.

 In 2012-13, despite losing three post players due to injury, Coach Thomas and his staff led the cohesive Retrievers to a victory over third-seeded Hartford in the quarterfinals of the league championships, and led Vermont for much of the first 32 minutes of play before bowing in the semis.
 Despite the loss of the primary interior presence of their defense, the Retrievers allowed five less points per game (71.5) than they did in the previous season.

 Off the court, Thomas and his staff bolstered the hopes for the future by bringing in a strong, locally-based recruiting class for the 2013-14 campaign.
 It immediately bore fruit, led by 2013-14 America East Rookie of the Year Rodney Elliott.

 Thomas, now age 36, was the 11th-youngest NCAA Division I head coach in the nation in 2012-13.

 “I want to thank UMBC for allowing me the privilege to continue leading its basketball program,” Thomas said in October of 2012.
 “I would like to give special thanks to President Hrabowski, Dr. Brown, Dr. Young and I would like to convey my appreciation for all of the support I've received from my colleagues during the year.